-At Gmail, engagement is seen as the sum of total user's actions upon the email.
-They track explicit user's actions (marking email as spam, replying to the email, moving it to the Junk folder etc.), and these explicit actions have a direct relation to how they classify the email.
+At Gmail, engagement is seen as the sum of the total user’s actions upon the email.
+They track explicit user’s actions and they have a direct relation to how they classify the email.

 Also, Gmail looks at implicit signals like email opens and other interactions of such kind to determine how they personalize the email class for a given user.
 These implicit signals are very important because they make sure that your email is reaching the end user.

-With outlook.com, it's done on a personal basis, and how users behave upon explicit actions is not necessarily damaging or increasing the overall reputation of your domain and your IP address.
-With outlook.com, it's up to know whether or not you reached a specific customer because your test accounts may show it got delivered, but if somebody else has been deleting your junk mail for weeks, your email is not getting delivered to that user.
+With outlook.com, it’s done on a personal basis, and how users behave upon explicit actions is not necessarily damaging or increasing the overall reputation of your domain and your IP address.
+With outlook.com, it’s about knowing whether or not you reached a specific customer Your test accounts may show it got delivered, but if somebody else has been deleting your junk mail for weeks, your email is not getting to that user.

-Thus, Internet service providers primarily look at explicit actions users take on emails to measure the level of engagement of their customers with your emails and determine your overall server reputation.
-But implicit actions do matter too for some providers in terms of email classification for a particular user.
+Overall Internet service providers primarily look at explicit actions users take on emails to measure the level of engagement of their customers with your emails and determine your overall server reputation.
+Yet, implicit actions matter for some providers too, in terms of email classification for a particular user.

 It may seem odd but from the point of view of Internet service providers, there is nothing wrong with sending such a campaign.

-There's always going to be the case when you are sending just informational or transactional mailings, and there is not really much for your recipients to do with such emails.
-So, asking to do something with the message can be good for your recipients.
+There’s always going to be the case when you are sending just informational or transactional mailings, and there is not really much for your recipients to do with such emails.
+Asking to somehow interact with the message can be good for your recipients.

-But sending them an email and saying: "Hi, can you put this in your archive folder?" or "Hi, you see this email and to make sure you'll get other emails from me, save my email address to your address book" is something you can consider.
-But how effective is it going to be?
+Instead, consider this option: “Hi, if you see this email and want to make sure you’ll get other emails from me, please save my email address to your address book”.

-In the end, recipients are going to hold senders accountable for the quality of their emails.
-The problem is that the sender can't hold the author accountable for the quality of their emails.
-As a sender, you may be doing mailings for fifty different brands, all campaigns coming from the same IP address.
+Recipients are going to hold senders accountable for the quality of their emails.
+Unfortunately, the sender can’t hold the author accountable for the quality of their emails.
+Even if you’re doing mailings for fifty different brands, all campaigns are coming from the same IP address.

-That's the same truth with the Internet providers.
-When they have different customers, it's much easier to track and manage these customers on individual IPs.
-They personally pay the price when they get overly aggressive and not the rest of the customers.
-So, yes, a dedicated IP is better than a shared one.
+The same goes for Internet providers.
+When they have different customers, it’s much easier to track and manage them on individual IPs.
+They personally pay the price when they get overly aggressive.

-Even within a brand, you might consider having a dedicated IP address for your transactional emails which is separated from the marketing emails because transactional emails inherently have a really good reputation and you really want to make sure people get them.
-It's super important and you don't want a bad campaign to impact your transactional emails.
+Even within a brand, you might want to consider having a dedicated IP address for your transactional emails separately from the marketing emails.
+Transactional emails inherently have a good reputation and you wouldn’t want a bad email marketing campaign to impact the deliverability of your transactional emails.

 Below is the summary of recommendations from ISPs that you want to adopt to look like a good sender for them.
 You are most likely aware of some (if not all) of the practices.
-If some are new to you, take the time to adapt them to make your life in email marketing easier.
+If some are new to you, take the time to adopt them.

-4. Get on feedback loops so you can see what's going to be causing you the mystery.
+- Sign up for feedback loops.So you can see what’s causing you the mystery.

 If you don’t have a reputation, you have a bad reputation.
 98% of new IP addresses we see are spewing garbage.
 We don’t know you – that’s the problem.
 And the only way we can know you reliably and know that you are not somebody pretending to be you is to make sure you are authenticated.
 Without authentication, we don’t know you.